yashsinha1611/sfdocs_Build_AI/docs/Tracing/python.md

 1. After following the above steps, if the trace data not collected in the SnappyFlow server check the trace configuration you added in the `settings.py`.

-2. To enable the debug logs, add the below key-value pair in the ELASTIC_APM block in the `settings.py`.
+2. To enable the debug logs, add the below key-value pair in the ELASTIC_APM block of the `settings.py`.

    ```
    'DEBUG':'true'